TuringTrader's Stocks on the Loose

 Account & Tax Considerations

 Stocks on the Loose trades frequently and regularly triggers taxable events.
-The chart above shows that investors should expect almost all capital gains to be short term.
+Investors should expect almost all capital gains to be short-term.
 Therefore, the strategy works best in tax-deferred accounts.

-Because the strategy holds up to 6 high-flying and potentially expensive stocks simultaneously, it requires no less than $20,000 to function as intended.
+Because the strategy holds up to 6 high-flying and potentially expensive stocks simultaneously, it requires an account holding no less than $30,000 to function as intended.

 This table shows the portfolio's key performance metrics over the course of the simulation:

 The following chart shows the portfolio's historical performance and drawdowns, compared to their benchmark, throughout the simulation: